VoxeLibre/VoxeLibre/CONTRIBUTING.md

 To contribute assets, it can be useful to learn git basics and read the section for Programmers of this document, however this is not required.
-It's also a good idea to join the Discord server
+It's also a good idea to join the Discord server and/or Matrix space.
-(or alternatively IRC or Matrix).

 #### Textures
 For textures we prefer original art, but in the absence of that will accept